brege/ilma/README.md

 - **Project-Type Awareness**

-  Automatic detection of and applies appropriate exclusions for Python, Node.js, LaTeX, Bash projects and can be extended to any project with build and run matter.
+  Automatic detection and application of appropriate exclusions for Python, Node.js, LaTeX, Bash projects, with extensibility for any project with build and runtime artifacts.

 - **Standard GPG, tar, and rsync core with ergonomic CLI**